11 Cloud Computing Terms Defined

 Like any other type of technology, cloud computing has both good and bad attributes.
 Although we touched on a few advantages in the previous section, let’s go into more depth about the benefits of cloud technology, and then examine the potential downsides.

-A reduced need for on-site IT staff: When choosing a service provider for your cloud computing needs, you’ll probably notice how most of them guarantee a very high level of consistent uptime.
+When choosing a service provider for your cloud computing needs, you’ll probably notice how most of them guarantee a very high level of consistent uptime.
 For example, a company may guarantee trouble-free service 365 days of the year and 99.9 percent of the time, and if it fails to meet those goals, you won’t pay for service.
-If you pick a provider that promises to be very reliable, won’t be dependent on on-site IT professionals for troubleshooting.
+If you pick a provider that promises to be very reliable, you won’t be dependent on on-site IT professionals for troubleshooting.

 If you’re using content in the cloud exclusively to run your business, operations will grind to a halt until your internet connection is restored.

-Potential migration issues: If you start using one cloud computing service and then want to transfer your files over to a different provider, that process may prove much more complicated than expected.
-Although progress is occurring to make the task easier, there are still substantial incompatibility issues that may make moving your files between providers painful — at best.
+If you start using one cloud computing service and then want to transfer your files over to a different provider, that process may prove much more complicated than expected.
+Although progress is occurring to make the task easier, there are still substantial incompatibility issues that may make moving your files between providers painful—at best.

 Cloud Computing simply follows everything else in a shift into a paperless and wireless word.
 For example, fundraising has gone from mailed letters to fully online programs like Kickstarter or FirstGiving where funds are transferred instantly.
 When it comes to music, listeners are no longer keeping their music on iPods or hard drives, they’re streaming from Spotify or Pandora.
 Users are just now moving other data from their computers to the cloud as it moves from a fad to a trend to eventually a standard.